NathanKewley/lolite/README.md

 lolite is an Azure Bicep orchestration tool.
 The main goal is to separate environment configuration from templates.
 This is inspired by the AWS Sceptre tool.

-`NOTE: lolite is still very much a WIP`
+`NOTE: lolite is still very much a WIP.`

 There is a getting started guide on my blog [here](https://nathan.kewley.me/2021-04-20-orchestrate-azure-bicep-deploys-with-lolite/).
 This is meant to be complementry to the info in this Readme.